krtek4/MultiPass/README.md

 Opera add-ons
 -------------

-The extension is available as a Firefox add-on : [MultiPass](https://addons.opera.com/en/extensions/details/multipass/).
+The extension is available as an Opera add-on : [MultiPass](https://addons.opera.com/en/extensions/details/multipass/).

 Firefox Add-ons
 ---------------

-The extension was refused on the Firefox add-ons website due to infringement of the policy concerning Google Analytics.
-See https://github.com/krtek4/MultiPass/issues/40 for more information.

-In the meantime, you can download the latest release install it manually: https://github.com/krtek4/MultiPass/releases/latest and there is also a fork without Analytics: https://github.com/excitoon/MultiPassDisarmed
+The extension is available as a Firefox add-on : [MultiPass](https://addons.mozilla.org/en-US/firefox/addon/multipass/).

 Report an issue
 ---------------